 Vicinity trail map of the Mt Adams Wilderness including: Round the Mountain #9, Looking Glass Lake #9A, High Camp #10, Stagman Ridge #12, Muddy Meadows #13, Shorthorn #16, Divide Camp #112, Killen Creek Trail #113, High Line trail #114, and South Climb #183.

-From Trout Lake, Washington, drive down the hill on Highway 141 for one mile to the V in the road at the gas station.
-At this intersection make a sharp left hand turn on to Mt Adams Highway.
-Drive north on this road to the V intersection with Forest Road 23.
-At this intersection stay to the right on FH 17 and continue about one mile to the left turn on to Forest Road 80 , signed South Climb.
+From Trout Lake, Washington take Mt Adams Road north to the V intersection with Forest Road 23.
+At this intersection stay to the right and continue about one mile to the left turn on to Forest Road 80, signed South Climb.
 Stay on Forest Road 80 to where it ends at the intersection with Forest Road 8040 and 8031.
-Make a right turn on to Forest Road 8040 and continue driving north past Morrison Creek Campground to the trail head located in the old cold spring camp area.
+Make a right turn on to Forest Road 8040 and continue driving north past Morrison Creek Campground to the trailhead located in the old Cold Springs Camp area.

 From the trailhead, the trail follows an old road for 2 miles to the timberline, where it enters the wilderness, crosses Round the Mountain Trail, and continues toward the summit of Mt.
 Adams (approximately 5.7 miles from Cold Springs).
 The trail is maintained to the 8,000-foot level on Crescent Ridge, then an unmaintained trail continues to Lunch Counter.
 A footpath accesses the false summit, Pikers Peak (11,600 feet elevation).
 The climb continues northwest to the summit.
 Construction of a fire lookout on the summit of Mt.
 Adams began in 1918.
 It took three summers to haul materials to the summit and construct the building.
 The lookout was staffed for two seasons before it was abandoned.
 Arthur Jones, the lookout guard, inscribed the rocks at Pikers Peak.
 In the 1930s, after the lookout was no longer used for fire detection, the lookout was used as the base of a sulfur mining operation on the summit.
 Sulfur was mined and hauled down the mountain on pack mules.
 Eventually, the sulfur market nose-dived and the cost of hauling the sulfur down the mountain became cost prohibitive.
 The mining operation was abandoned.
 Today the lookout is covered by glacial snow and ice.
 Climbers can see parts of the building at various times.
 Features: Historic wagon road, used in the 1930's for mining sulfur on the Summit of Mt.
 Adams, mountain views, Crescent Glacier, and an old lookout.